-This is a change to the open banking status quo where TPPs can only initiate single immediate payments and customers have to authenticate each payment separately.
+This is a change to the open banking status quo, which only allows single immediate payments and where customers have to authenticate each payment separately.

 What is sweeping?

-What are the main use case for sweeping?
+What are the main use cases for sweeping?

 Businesses like Chip and Plum currently use open banking data to monitor how much disposable income or spare money customers have in their accounts.
-They can then automate sending the money to savings accounts to maximise its potential.
+They can then automate sending the money to savings or investment accounts, to maximise its potential.

-Sweeping will mean that personal finance apps can rely on open banking as a payment method.
+Sweeping means that personal finance apps can rely on open banking as a payment method.
 The movement of money will be quicker, cheaper, and the customer will have more control.